Hiring Steady As Employers Add 136,000 Jobs; Unemployment Dips To 3.5%

 The much-larger services side of the economy continued to grow in September but at a significantly slower pace.
 Private sector employers added 114,000 jobs during the month.

+"The air continues to come out of the labor market, but it has not totally deflated," said economist Nick Bunker of Indeed Hiring Lab.

 While government agencies added a total of 22,000 jobs, only 1,000 were temporary census workers.
+In August, the Census Bureau hired 25,000 temporary workers.

 Retailers continued to cut jobs, losing more than 11,000 in September.